msinamsina/pyautomail/docs/getting-started.rst

 You can use the Python package to send emails to multiple recipients, use custom email templates, and customize other settings according to your needs.

-You can also use automail in your custom Python scripts to send emails.
+You can also use pyautomail in your custom Python scripts to send emails.
 Here's two basic examples of sending an email to a single recipient:

 - **First example**